 How do I apply?

-You will need to apply using our Priority Status Application Request Form and enclose supporting medical evidence that states why a place in halls or a particular type of room is necessary.
-We will also look at any reasonable adaptations that need to be made to facilitate access in halls.
+To apply, you will need to send ASSIST your Priority Status application form and supporting medical evidence that states why a place in halls or a particular type of room is necessary.
+We will then assess your application and look at any reasonable adaptations that need to be made to facilitate access in halls.

 Applications for Priority Status Accommodation will be considered on a case by case basis.
 Prior to making a decision, we may require additional information or for you to book and attend a consultation with either ASSIST or the Mental Health Service.